-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The IRONMAN Foundation, Inc. as of December 31, 2014, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The IRONMAN Foundation, Inc. as of December 31, 2015 and 2014, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Buies, Dordiner & Company, O.A
+Benew Dordiner & Company, O.A

-Tampa, Florida May 8, 2015
+Tampa, Florida April 29, 2016

-STATEMENT OF FINANCIAL POSITION
+STATEMENTS OF FINANCIAL POSITION